-Third party logistics (or 3PL) providers are in the midst of breakout growth.
-The retailer or shipper ecosystem is burgeoning with more delivery orders, more inventory to be managed, more deliveries and more services than ever before.
-The global 3PL market, valued at $830.99B USD back in 2019, is expected to reach $1,789.94 BILLION by 2027.
-While 3PL providers want to adapt to this new market opportunity, their existing logistics operations often have a hard time keeping pace with these growing demands.
+Third party logistics providers (or 3PLs) are in the midst of breakout growth.
+The retail or shipper ecosystem is burgeoning with more delivery orders than ever, more inventory to be managed, more deliveries and more services than ever before.
+The global 3pl market, valued at $830.99B USD in 2019 is expected to reach $1,789.94B USD by 2027.
+While third party providers want to adapt to the post-COVID era and its growing demand, their existing logistics operations have a hard time keeping up.

 The effects of COVID-19 on the world have been vast, and eCommerce logistics operations are no exception.

 Innovators in the commoditized and competitive world of B2C parcel eCommerce made next-day delivery, short and convenient delivery windows, real-time tracking and other premium services the new standard.

-Whereas third party logistics companies once primarily delivered from decentralized warehouse locations, they are now being challenged with delivering from local fulfillment centers and even retail locations, which require entirely different logistical and supply chain considerations.
+Whereas third party logistics companies once primarily delivered from decentralized warehouse locations, they are now being challenged with delivering from local fulfillment centers and even retail locations, which require entirely different logistical and supply chain requirements.
 These hyper-local middle mile and last mile deliveries require a different approach than that traditionally used in long-haul logistics.

 While urban deliveries are surging, COVID has changed consumer preferences.
 26% of Americans have plans to move to less densely populated areas in the future.
-At the same time 35% of consumers plan to continue to BOPIS (buy online pickup in store), an option that has taken off in the pandemic.
+At the same time 35% of consumers plan to continue to BOPIS (buy online pickup in store), an option that took off in the pandemic.